bitfocus/companion-module-tslproducts-usp3/companion/HELP.md

 * Log into your USP panel's web interface.
 The default username is 'dnfuser' and the default password is 'controls'.
 * Under 'Remote Device Assignment', pick a Device # and use the following settings:
 	* Remote Device Label: Companion
-	* IP Address: The IP Address of the Companion server - it must be on the same subnet as the panel because the data traffic is SNMP which is UDP-based
+	* IP Address: The IP Address of the Companion server - it must be on the same subnet as the panel because the data traffic is SNMP which is UDP-based **If the IP Address of your Companion server changes, the connection to the panel will be lost**
 	* Destination Port Number: The Port Number configured in Companion for this panel **Must Be Unique from other instances of the module, if using multiple panels**
 	* Heartbeat Rate: 5 Seconds
 	* Click 'Save'